|

 to the plague that rages,

-even the bright and now dead sages.
+the bright and now dead sages.

 If a dog wandered the lonely aisles,